Manussakis/deel-task/questions.md

 **11. How to render an HTML string coming from the server.**

+String coming from the server might be dangerous as it may contain malicious code.
 You need to use the `dangerouslySetInnerHTML` prop.

 Exemple:
 ```javascript